Code

 Please find here any jupyter notebooks that I may have thought would be of general interest.
-For now, these are all about PyMC, a Python library for doing Bayesian analysis.
+For now, these are all about Bayesian data analysis in Python.
+The majority of these are on how to fit ecological models in PyMC.
+There are also a handful of notebooks on NumPyro, another Python library,

 PyMC